 Student Research at Shippensburg University

 Undergraduate students are encouraged to submit applications for independent research to be conducted during the academic year and summer months.
-This University-wide program has supported laboratory research, field activities, art projects, written works, and computer applications, and is funded by the Shippensburg University Foundation.
-Click on the above link for more information on this rewarding program.
+This university-wide program has supported laboratory research, field activities, art projects, written works and computer applications, and is funded by the Shippensburg University Foundation.

 This student recognition conference traditionally takes place in the spring semester on Tuesday of the penultimate week of classes.
-Minds@Work offers Ship students the chance to present their research, scholarly, and creative works to the campus community and general public.
-The 2020 conference is scheduled for Tuesday, April 21 and will feature an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.
-This conference was formerly known as the Celebration of Student Research.
+Minds@Work offers Ship students the chance to present their research, scholarly and creative works to the campus community and general public.
+The features an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.